jasperla/crane/README.md

 ### "Self-destruct"

-When Crane has installed all software, it can remove itself by passing the `-clean` argument to the last invocation.
-Or simply with:
+When Crane has installed all software, it will remove itself and `/home/crane` by passing the `-clean` argument to the last invocation.
+This allows for removing any trace of provisioning tools and SSH keys.

-    crane -clean

-Or to remove itself and `/home/crane` in case of usage on Parcel:

-	crane -clean-all

-This allows for a single flag to remove any trace of provisioning tools and SSH keys.
+It can be disabled with `-clean=false`.

 ## MANIFEST.yaml